Russia hits key infrastructure with missiles across Ukraine | Law-Order

 Russia has attacked Ukrainian power and water supplies almost weekly since October while its ground forces struggle to hold ground and advance.
 Mayor Vitali Klitschko warned of power outages in the capital, asking people to stockpile water and to charge their electronic devices.

+Yana Denysenko went through broken glass inside her grandparent's home to collect personal items.
+Though she does not live there, she came immediately after the explosion and found her wounded mother, sister and 14-year-old niece in ambulances.

+Denysenko hugged her tearful grandmother Anhelina, who was at work when the explosion happened.

-Ukrainian Foreign Minister Dmytro Kuleba called the attacks“senseless barbarism.”
+“I'm scared to see all this, how many mothers are crying?”
+Anhelina said. “''I want my children to recover.”
+Ukrainian Foreign Minister Dmytro Kuleba called the attacks “senseless barbarism.”
 “There can be no neutrality' in the face of such mass war crimes.
 Pretending to be neutral' equals taking Russia's side,” Kuleba tweeted.

 After more than 10 months of fighting, Russia and Ukraine are locked in a grinding battle of attrition.
 The Ukrainian military has reclaimed swaths of Russian-occupied territory in the country's northeast and south, and continues to resist persistent Russia attempts to seize all of the industrial Donbas region in the east.